Stephen (son of Kalomaria): Life

 In the sources, he is commonly called "Stephen the magistros, the son of Kalomaria" (Στέφανος ὁ μάγιστρος ὁ τῆς Καλομαρίας).
 This makes him a son of Maria, the sister of Empress Theodora, the wife of Emperor Theophilos (reigned 829–842) and regent for Michael III (r.
 842–867).
 He is first mentioned in 886, at the beginning of the reign of Leo VI the Wise (r.
 886–912), when he was tasked, along with the Domestic of the Schools Andrew the Scythian, with leading the court examining Patriarch Photios and Theodore Santabarenos on accusations of treason.
 Like Andrew, Stephen had been a member of the court under Leo's father Basil I the Macedonian (r.
-867–886), but by the end of Basil's reign apparently belonged to a group of followers of Leo, who in 883 where even accused of plotting against Basil.
+867–886), but by the end of Basil's reign apparently belonged to a group of followers of Leo, who in 883 were even accused of plotting against Basil.
 His career prior to 886 is unknown, but on his seal, dated to ca. 913–922, are recorded the ranks which he successively held: basilikos protospatharios, patrikios and anthypatos.

 Stephen is not mentioned again for most of Leo's reign, but he probably retained his title of magistros throughout this time.
 He is next attested ca. 908 in an act of adjudication concerning the Kolobou Monastery near Mount Athos, as a member of the committee examining the case.
 In 910, he was the recipient of a letter by the diplomat Leo Choirosphaktes, in which the latter pleaded with Stephen to intercede with the emperor and secure his recall from exile.

 In June 913, he was appointed by Leo's brother and successor Alexander (r.
 912–913) as one of the seven guardians of the underage Constantine VII (r.
 913–959), along with the Patriarch Nicholas I Mystikos, the fellow magistros John Eladas, the rhaiktor John Lazanes, the otherwise obscure Euthymius and Alexander's henchmen Basilitzes and Gabrielopoulos.
 In this capacity, he participated in the reception of the sons of the Bulgarian Tsar Simeon in the Palace of Blachernae in August 913, along with Patriarch Nicholas Mystikos and John Eladas.